Skip to main content

 • Make sure the APN settings entered via dashboard are correct.
 Incorrect APN settings can result in the unit going offline.

-• If the incorrect APN or network outage results in the MG41/51 going offline on the primary SIM, then the MG41/51 will switch automatically to the Standby slot if the MG41/51 cannot establish connectivity to dashboard for 5 minutes.
+• If the incorrect APN or network outage results in the MG41/51 going offline on the primary SIM, then the MG will switch automatically to the standby slot.

 SIM Failover Setting